-- 73. The agenda for each regular and special Meeting shall be organized by the CAO and compiled together with copies of all pertinent correspondence, statements, and reports provided to each member of Council at least two (2) working days prior to each regular meeting. - 74.
-Any member of Council wishing to have an item of business placed on the agenda, shall make the submission to the Reeve and CAO no later than seven (7) calendar days prior to the scheduled Council meeting date. - 75.
-Administration wishing to have an item of business placed on the agenda, shall make the submission to the CAO or Delegate not later than seven (7) calendar days prior to the scheduled Council meeting date.
-The submission shall contain adequate information to the satisfaction of the CAO to enable Council to deal with the matter.

-- 76. Additions placed on the agenda at the Meeting shall be discouraged however an addition may be made to the agenda with a simple majority consent of the Members present.
+- 61. The agenda for each regular and special Meeting shall be organized by the CAO and compiled together will copies of all pertinent correspondence, statements, and reports provided to each member of Council at least two (2) working days prior to each regular meeting. - 62.
+Any member of Council, administration or any other person wishing to have an item of business placed on the agenda, shall make the submission to the CAO or designate not later than seven (7) calendar days prior to the scheduled Council meeting date.
+The submission shall contain adequate information to the satisfaction of the CAO to enable Council to deal with the matter. - 63.
+Additions placed on the agenda at the Meeting shall be discouraged however an addition may be made to the agenda with a simple majority consent of the Members present.
 Actions resulting from the agenda additions require unanimous consent given by those Members present.
-Exceptions to actions requiring unanimous consent are a tabling motion or that the agenda item be received as information. - 77.
-Documentation for "Closed Meeting" items shall be distributed at the Council Meeting and must be returned to the CAO immediately after the Meeting.
-Documentation may be distributed to Council prior to the Meeting via secured file. - 78.
+Exceptions to actions requiring unanimous consent are a tabling motion or that the agenda item be received as information. - 64.
+Documentation for "In-Camera" items shall be distributed at the Council Meeting and must be returned to the CAO immediately after the Meeting.
+Large volume documentation may be distributed to Council prior to the Meeting. - 65.
 The agenda shall list the order of business, as determined by the CAO, in consultation with the Reeve.